ruchisahota/gaia/v1/doc/documentation.md

 #### `annotations (external:annotations)`

-Annotation stores additional information about an entity
+Annotation stores additional information about an entity.

 #### `associatedTags (external:tags_list)`

-AssociatedTags are the list of tags attached to an entity
+AssociatedTags are the list of tags attached to an entity.

 #### `createTime (time)`

-CreatedTime is the time at which the object was created
+CreatedTime is the time at which the object was created.

 | Characteristics | Value  |
 | -               | -:     |